openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Multiple Accesses to the Credential Endpoint

 The Credential Endpoint can be accessed multiple times by a Wallet using the same Access Token, even for the same credential_type.
 The Issuer determines if the subsequent successful requests will return the same or an updated Credential, such as having a new expiration time or using the most current End-User claims.
-If Access Token has expired, Refresh Token can be used to obtain a valid Access Token.

 The Issuer may also decide that the current Access Token is longer be valid and a re-authentication or Token Refresh (see [@!RFC6749, section 6]) may be required under the Issuer's discretion.
 The policies between the Credential Endpoint and the Authorization Server that may change the behavior of what is returned with a new Access Token are beyond the scope of this specification (see [@!RFC6749, section 7]).